-The Company's loss for the year after income tax benefit was \$225.754 million for the year (2022: \$197.693 million profit).
+The Company's profit after income tax equivalent expense was \$80.919 million for the year (2023: \$225.754 million loss).

-Revenue from sales of electricity is higher when compared to 2022 due to an increase in 2023 notified prices as published by the Queensland Competition Authority.
-Residential tariff rates were nine percent higher, with small business and large business rates increasing by ten percent and sixteen percent respectively.
-Energy consumption was consistent with 2022 with only a slight increase in 2023.
+Revenue from sales of electricity is higher when compared to 2023 due to an increase in notified prices as published by the Queensland Competition Authority in 2024.
+Residential and small business tariff rates increased significantly for 2024 with price rises of 29 percent and 27 percent respectively.
+Large business tariff rates rose between seven and 17 percent.